Democracy and Growth in the 21st Century: Introduction

-Our goal is to investigate whether this recent association of democracy with worse outcomes has any causal interpretation.
-To identify democracy's causal effect, we adopt five of the most influential IVs for current political institutions: \begin{itemize} \item Mortality of European colonial settlers \citep{acemogluColonialOriginsComparative2001} \item Population density in the 1500s \citep{acemogluReversalFortuneGeography2002} \item Availability of crops and minerals, which reflects historical agricultural endowments and influences political organization through heterogeneous demand for slave labor \citep{easterlyTropicsGermsCrops2003} \item Fraction of the population speaking English and a Western European language \citep{hallWhyCountriesProduce1999} \item Legal origin, based on the impact of a European colonizer’s legal structure on the colony's eventual political regime \citep{portaLawFinance1998} \end{itemize} These IVs help identify the effects of democracy by tracing back its origin to geographical and historical determinants.
-Such determinants of today's democracy level capture the feasibility and incentives of colonial powers to invest in local institution-building, as well as each country's affinities with Western culture and institution.
-Indeed, first-stage regressions show that these IVs are important drivers of the cross-country variation in today's democracy levels.
+We aim to investigate whether this emerging association of democracy with lower growth has any causality.
+To identify the causal effect of democracy, we adopt the most influential IVs for current political institutions. \begin{itemize} \item Mortality of European colonial settlers \citep{acemogluColonialOriginsComparative2001}, which influenced the types of political institutions Europeans introduced to former colonies \item Population density in the 1500s \citep{acemogluReversalFortuneGeography2002}\t, which also influenced the types of political institutions former European colonies adopted \item Legal origin, based on the impact of a European colonizer’s legal structure on the colony's eventual political regime \citep{portaLawFinance1998} \item Availability of crops and minerals, which reflects historical agricultural endowments and influences political organization through heterogeneous demand for slave labor \citep{easterlyTropicsGermsCrops2003} \item Fraction of the population speaking English and a Western European language \citep{hallWhyCountriesProduce1999} \end{itemize} These IVs help identify the effects of political institutions by tracing their origins back to geographical and historical determinants.
+These determinants of today's democracy level capture the feasibility and incentives of colonial powers to invest in local institution-building and each country's cultural and industrial affinities with Western culture.
+Indeed, first-stage regressions show that these IVs are significant drivers of the cross-country variation in today's democracy levels.
+These IVs also pass the J test of overidentification, providing no evidence against the validity of the instruments.